vess-dev/vess-dev.github.io/_posts/2021-11-15-gendered-dialogue.md

 <strong>Filo:</strong> I would suggest it is a culmination of these things.

-Dogshit.
+Bah.
 The concept is arbitrary- it's made up.
 The rules don't exist.

 <strong>Filo:</strong> Perhaps.
 But I still feel this way.

-And I can feel like a sea-otter, but given I've never been a sea-otter- this would merely by my stereotyped anthropomorphized projection of what a sea-otter would feel like- aka, <em>dogshit.</em>
+And I can feel like a sea-otter, but given I've never been a sea-otter- this would merely by my stereotyped anthropomorphized projection of what a sea-otter would feel like- aka, <em>bull.</em>

 <strong>Filo:</strong> Could you not say the same of gender?

-Per-fuckin'-haps.
-But if it's not form, if it's not function, if it's not society, if it's not the soul- what in the hell is it?
+Perhaps.
+But if it's not form, if it's not function, if it's not society, if it's not the soul- what the hell is it?

 <strong>Filo:</strong> ...
 Arbitrary.
 But, to many, meaningful arbitrarity.